 - Click the Add button to save the password.

 The new password will be found in a separate Embedded tab when you open the Passwords list view.

 Editing a password

-- On the Password show page, click on the Edit button in the to-right corner.
+- On the Password show page, click on the Edit button in the top-right corner.

 - In the Edit Password screen, you can edit any of the below fields:

-Editable Fields Tips Name Cannot be left blank and must be more than two characters long Category Typing in the category name will select the item in the drop-down menu Username - Password Leave blank to keep the current password URL If a valid URL is detected, it will display as a hyperlink Notes -
+Editable Fields Tips Name Cannot be left blank and must be more than two characters long Category Typing in the category name will select the item in the drop-down menu Username - Password Leave blank to keep the current password One-Time Password Though you will not be able to view or edit the secret key, you can click the Clear button to remove the key if you have a Creator or above role in IT Glue.
+URL If a valid URL is detected, it will display as a hyperlink Notes -

 - Click the Save button to save your changes.